 Ever Heard of a Thermally Modified Wood Deck?

-Pressure-treated, cedar, composite and PVC are all common decking materials – but what do you know about thermally modified wood decking?
+Pressure-treated, cedar, composite, and PVC are common decking materials – but what do you know about thermally modified wood decking?
 If you’re like most people, probably not much.

 Difference Between Heat Treated and Thermally Modified Wood